segmentio/segment-docs/src/privacy/configure-consent-management.md

 ## Step 2: Integrating your CMP with Segment

 Once you've created consent categories in the Segment app, you need to integrate your CMP with Segment.
 Segment recommends using a CMP wrapper, but you can use any solution provided it meets the following criteria:
-- Reads the end user consent preference from your CMP and includes the [consent object](/docs/privacy/consent-management/#consent-object) in every event
+- Reads the end user consent preference from your CMP and includes the [consent object](/docs/privacy/consent-in-segment-connections/#consent-object) in every event
-- If using Unify and Engage, generates the [Segment Consent Preference Track](/docs/privacy/consent-management/#segment-consent-preference-track) event every time a user provides or updates their consent preferences with their anonymousId and userId
+- If using Unify and Engage, generates the [Segment Consent Preference](/docs/privacy/consent-in-unify/#segment-consent-preference-event) event every time a user provides or updates their consent preferences with their anonymousId and userId

 Segment provides a OneTrust wrapper for the following sources:
 - **Analytics.js**: Please follow the instructions from the README in the [@segment/analytics-consent-wrapper-onetrust repository](https://github.com/segmentio/analytics-next/tree/master/packages/consent/consent-wrapper-onetrust){:target="_blank"}.